 - Is there a dependency offline?
 License expired or 3rd party vendor issue.

 Once you have checked for alarms and verified, then move up the stack if the problem still exists.

-3. Now it’s time to drill down and see if something is going on with network, storage or servers.
+3. Now it’s time to drill down and see if something is going on with the network, storage, or servers.

 - Is there network congestion caused by backups running or something similar?